IBM/MAX-Image-Segmenter-Web-App/README.md

 ## Step 1: Start the MAX Image Segmenter Model

-> NOTE: The set of instructions in this section are a modified version of the ones found in the [MAX Image Segmenter model repo](https://github.com/IBM/MAX-Image-Segmenter)
+> NOTE: The set of instructions in this section are a modified version of the ones found in the [MAX Image Segmenter Model gitHub repo](https://github.com/IBM/MAX-Image-Segmenter)

 This app leverages the API server included with the MAX Image Segmenter model located [here](https://github.com/IBM/MAX-Image-Segmenter).